-In kiosk mode, the browser's default configuration location is a navio directory (for Navio) or .netscape directory (for Netscape/Netscape Lite) under the boot directory on the boot host using the boot file access method.
-If you want to set the location to something other than the boot directory or change the host or filepath, the default kiosk mode file access parameters can be overridden with three commands in the xp.cnf file:
+When the local browser is started from the Launcher Menu, the browser's default configuration location is in a .netscape directory (for Netscape/Netscape Lite) under the boot directory on the boot host.
+Those configuration files are accessed using the boot file access method.
+If you want to set the location to something other than the boot directory or change the host or filepath, the default file access parameters can be overridden with three commands in the xp.cnf file:

-''' parameter browser_default_file_access <access_method> parameter browser_default_file_host <hostname> parameter browser default file path /<file path> '''
+''' parameter browser_default_file_access <access_method> parameter browser_default_file_host <hostname> parameter browser_default_file_path /<file_path> '''